keval-mendapara/machine-learning/README.md

-ML model that can use CVS file of email,and give sentimate analysis of email,Also Generate Classifaction report for that email.
+ML model use emails as CVS file  ,and give sentimate analysis of email,Also Generate Classifaction report for that email.